fpserg/RealMe/docs/PRODUCT/2026-08-01/LI.md

 Grabbed ice cream for everyone on our way back from playground together with Oksi.
 Now watching Owling rampaging the living room.
 I wonder how much energy he has, he never stops.

+LI

+Kids were playing football and their ball came over someone’s fence.
+Digital generation ones came to mum asking whether she could ask in neighbourhood chat to get the ball back.
+But Oksi solved this old style, just going to the fence and finding someone who could throw the ball back.
+I observed it all from the upper terrace while rocking Owling in the stroller.

+Peaceful evening, Owling is asleep, Oksi reads about plants and furniture, kids were playing quizes, now watching The Spy Next Door.